JavFuertes/RAIL/README.md

 **Table 6**: Predicted sample stiffnesses for Sample 1 and Sample 2

-We then calculate the likelihood of these locations undergoing structural failure through by determining the confidence intervile the lie within where we require a 95th percentile confidence interval ($z \approx 1.96$) to assess a location as faulty.
+We then calculate the likelihood of these locations undergoing structural failure through by determining the confidence interval the lie within where we require a 95th percentile confidence interval ($z \approx 1.96$) to assess a location as faulty.
 We now evaluate the **Rail stiffness** assuming a normal distribution with parameters in **TABLE 1** samples we obtain the samples are situated at,

 $$
 \begin{aligned}